Progressive Delivery: A Comprehensive Guide

 The DevOps sector is still in urgent need of new talent, with 38% of tech companies stating that they struggle to find skilled developers in 2023.
 These same respondents named DevOps as the number-one area where they are feeling the pinch.
 Because of this, businesses must ensure they prioritize and nurture the right set of […]

 The post How to Build Successful DevOps Teams appeared first on DevOps.com.

 Five Great DevOps Job Opportunities

-DevOps.com is now providing a weekly DevOps jobs report through which opportunities for DevOps professionals will be highlighted as part of an effort to better serve our audience.
+DevOps.com is now providing a weekly DevOps jobs report through which opportunities for DevOps professionals will be highlighted to better serve our audience.
 Our goal in these challenging economic times is to make it easier for DevOps professionals to advance their careers.
-Of course, the pool of available DevOps talent is […]
+Of course, the pool of available DevOps talent is still relatively constrained, so […]